What is the German Curricular Stream (Gymnasialer Bildungsgang)

 How is the Gymnasialer Bildungsgang organised?

-- Maths lessons in German and English
+- Mathematics lessons through German and English

 - No lessons in the timetabled English language Science curriculum in years 7-9; however, students can access voluntary supplementary English language Science after school; in 10th class (TY) revision Science modules are taught through English.